Zigmall/githubFinder/README.md

 After we choose a user and hit ‘More’ button, app fetch the data and shows it in clear way.

 On user page we have access to informations like: bio, avatar, number of repos, gists, followers and following.
-Additionally on bottom of the page there is a list of five lastly released repos with links and button to visit original GitHub page.
+Additionally on bottom of the page there is a list of five lastly released repos and button to visit original GitHub page.

 Application uses context and hooks.